TOpenSci/julia/pkg_development.md

 ---
 A package contains modules, tests, and documentation.
 It extends core Julia functionality.
 You can share your code with the community by developing a package.
 In this tutorial, you’ll learn how to develop a Julia package and register it to the [Julia General Registry](https://github.com/JuliaRegistries/General).

-You can create a Julia package using the built-in package manager [PkgDev.jl](https://github.com/JuliaLang/PkgDev.jl) or the package [PkgTemplates.jl](https://juliaci.github.io/PkgTemplates.jl/stable/).
+You can create a Julia package using the package [PkgTemplates.jl](https://juliaci.github.io/PkgTemplates.jl/stable/).
 This example uses `PkgTemplates.jl` and is inspired in the video below:

 [video link](https://youtu.be/QVmU29rCjaA)